For many of us, reaching out for help is one of the hardest, and most courageous, things we can do.

 Anxiety and Depression Association of America (ADAA) is a non-profit that provides resources for anxiety and depression, including a therapist directory. https://adaa.org/

-Maryville University’s Psychology Department has put together a list of resources for U.S. military veterans with PTSD.
+- Maryville University's Psychology Department provides a list of resources for U.S. military veterans with PTSD.
 The page also includes a great introduction to PTSD and living with the condition.

 https://online.maryville.edu/online-bachelors-degrees/psychology/understanding-a-veteran-with-ptsd/